gtri/rapid-modeling-tools/ingrid-quick-start/README.md

 ### Creating the Input Files

-Directly export each of the black-colored tabs to their own workbook for processing with Ingrid.
+Directly export any of the black-colored tabs that you would like to import into Cameo.
+Each tab will need to be in its own workbook for processing with Ingrid.
 To export the black-colored tabs, use Excel's built-in copy capability to create a new workbook containing only the desired sheet.
 This leaves the links inherent to the cells active.
-If desired, to remove this dependency, involves bulk selecting (such as holding Ctrl-Shift and using the arrow keys) the data followed by copy-paste special (values) to make cells containing the values.
+If desired you can remove this dependency by bulk selecting the tab's content (Ctrl+A / Cmd+A), copying it (Ctrl+C / Cmd+C), and then using paste-special to paste only the values (and not the underlying formulas).

-**It is imperative that you name the workbook containing the copied worksheet after the modeling pattern you choose to use.
-Be sure that this pattern has an accompanying JSON file in the patterns directory.** For example, if you are using the `Composition` model (based on the [composition.json](../ingrid/src/model_processing/patterns/compositon.json) file in the patterns directory), then the workbook name should begin with "Composition".
+The workbook name does not matter, but **it is imperative that you name the worksheet containing this data after the modeling pattern you choose to use**.
+Be sure that this pattern has an accompanying JSON file in the patterns directory.** For example, if you are using the `Composition` model (based on the [composition.json](../ingrid/src/model_processing/patterns/compositon.json) file in the patterns directory), then the worksheet name should begin with "Composition".

 Note: See this [guide](../ingrid/src/model_processing/patterns/README.md) for creating a JSON pattern template to learn how to define your own modeling pattern.